gallicchio/learnSDR/docs/lesson10.md

 Note: *Depending on your hardware, you may find that displaying all the plots causes errors.
 You may find that disabling ones that arise earlier in the chain that you are not observing frees up enough computing power to avoid the errors.*

+Plotting what you are sending and receiving on the same plot: can

+Play with the transmission

+OOK from Pluto to RTL-SDR

+Making data from various sources: list the data explicitly with a Vector Source sps = samples per symbol (sets 100 samples per symbol)

+How to convert from signal back to bits: amplitude of the complex number.
+Shows with a constellation plot.

+threshold: then keep 1 in N where N is sps

+Homework:

+transmit other bit patterns
+how fast can you go
+how far away can you put the transmitter and receiver?